Cybersecurity Threat Hunting and Vulnerability Analysis Using a Neo4j Graph Database of Open Source Intelligence: Discussion and Conclusion

-\begin{enumerate} \item There are many instances of \emph{near duplicate} content from the web crawling system.
-For example, the content of a web page could be slightly altered from day to day (for example even if the web page content includes the current date and time); and if the web crawlers end up at that same web page multiple times direct de-duplication will not remove the content for being a near duplicate.
+First, there are many instances of \emph{near duplicate} content from the web crawling system.
+For example, the content of a web page could be slightly altered from day to day (for example if the web page content includes the current date and time); and if the web crawlers end up at that same web page multiple times direct de-duplication will not remove the content for being a near duplicate.
 Another example of near duplicate content that occurs often is that the web-crawling will catch a social media conversation (for example a Reddit thread) while it is occurring.
 We want the crawlers to catch this type of conversation because they could save content that is removed at some point in the future, but it also leads to potentially a large number of near duplicates of the same social media thread as it evolves over time.
-The challenge is in quantifying how close a document is to being a duplicate in order to remove it; in particular computing a distance metric pairwise between all documents can be very computationally intensive.
-A reasonable solution could be to not remove near duplicates, but instead to take the union of near duplicate documents, and to compute similarity metrics among close clusters of documents (for example determined by their relationship in the Neo4j potential IoC graph) for finding near duplicates. \item Reduce the amount of \emph{noise} in the data set.
-It is difficult to know a-priori which content is relevant, and therefore in this work we tend to gather more information rather than remove potentially not useful information.
-This allows the database to be able to catch interesting edge cases and atypical cybersecurity content, but it comes at the cost of increased noise.
-However, there are some consistent sources of noise which are almost always not relevant which can be manually filtered out.
-For example localhost IP addresses or standard file names from popular programs.
-Another example of noise in the data set is software version numbers being identified as IP addresses due to the similarity in their format in text.
-It is not clear how to reduce the noise in the data set uniformly across all document types of potential IoCs, however, machine learning algorithms which more closely identify relevant information in a piece of text could be used to better filter the data. \end{enumerate}
+The challenge is in quantifying how close a document is to being a duplicate in order to remove it; computing a distance metric pairwise between all documents can be very computationally intensive.
+A reasonable solution could be to not remove near duplicates, but instead to take the union of near duplicate documents, and to compute similarity metrics among close clusters of documents (for example determined by their relationship in the Neo4j potential IOC graph) for finding near duplicates.